zaheercena/zaos/README.md

 # zaos
 Operating System
-This OS capable of Mouse/Keyboard for input and Hard_Disk for In/Out both.
+This OS capable of
+*Mouse on the Screen (Tested)
+*Keyboard on the Screen (Tested) for input
+*Hard_Disk for In/Out both(Tested).
-This Operating System Is Developed by Zaheer Ahmed Gujjar as a Research and This is Completed in 20 Parts and for only 3 Parts I uploaded screenshots here.
+This Operating System Is Developed by Zaheer Ahmed Gujjar(me) as a Research and This is multi functional but I uploaded screenshots here for Interrupts, Keyboard, Mouse, Hard Disk, Kernel.
 First Screenshot is when I first time get interrupted CPU through System Clock pulse. and Here is the image with on last Interrupt...
 ![alt text](screenshots/os3.png?raw=true "Getting Interrupted")